-The Cobalt Reporting Template is a free, standardized reporting template developed by the Responsible Minerals Initiative to identify choke points and collect due diligence information in the cobalt supply chain.
+The Cobalt Reporting Template is a free, standardized reporting template developed by the Responsible Minerals Initiative to identify pinch points and collect due diligence information in the cobalt supply chain.
 The template was formally launched on December 21, 2018.
-RMI reviewed and integrated feedback from the pilot phase into the current version of the CRT.
+RMI reviewed and integrated feedback from the pilot phase into CRT version 1.0.

 Download the Template